Clients Are Always Our First Priority

 The town of Oyster Bay is the easternmost town of the three towns in Nassau County, and it is the only town in Nassau County which extends from the North Shore to the South Shore of Long Island.
 As of the 2010 census, nearly 300,000 people called Oyster Bay their home.
 Oyster Bay has a strong community and many of its residents consider it as one of the finest towns in the entire nation.
 With pristine beaches, beautiful waterfronts, sprawling landscapes, historic sites, and fine shopping, Oyster Bay is a wonderful place to live and raise a family.

-At the Law Offices of Steven M. Adler, PLLC, we have been servicing the town of Oyster Bay and the surrounding communities for over 30 years and we have helped countless clients achieve their estate planning goals.
+At Adler Law, we have been servicing the town of Oyster Bay and the surrounding communities for over 50 years and we have helped countless clients achieve their estate planning goals.
 Our Oyster Bay estate planning lawyer takes pride in offering personalized service and a detailed approach to each of our client's cases, no matter how large or small their estate is.

 Estate planning is for everyone, especially for those who have a family, own a home, or have any measurable assets.
 You don't have to be a millionaire to need an estate plan, and in actual fact, working-class families need estate planning as much as anyone else since their families have more to lose from court costs and taxes if they don't plan ahead for their estate.